 Family Day in the Winelands

-Take in the sites and spectacular scenery of the Winelands with your private guide as you make your way through superb mountain ranges, vineyards and Cape Dutch homesteads.
+Take in the sites and spectacular scenery of the Cape Winelands with your private guide as you make your way through superb mountain ranges, vineyards and Cape Dutch homesteads.
 Today we sample a selection of some of the finest wine estates and top-notch ‘family-friendly’ estates.
 From sessions that include a tasty food pairing – think chocolate and cheese – to ones preceded by a Segway tour, there’s definitely something to suit every age and palate.

 With award-winning wine and delicious food on offer, a wine tasting at Spier is one of the most popular options in the Stellenbosch area.
 Here, the chocolate and wine pairing is a particular highlight which, as the name suggests, sees the farm’s signature Méthode Cap Classique and Creative Block blends complemented by specially curated chocolates.
 Children are offered a special grape juice tasting.
 Little ones are encouraged to run wild on the lawns and feed the farm animals – look out for the wallabies – and no-one will look twice at muddy feet.
 With an outdoor wooden deck and a generous fireplace, Mulderbosch’s tasting room can facilitate tastings in both the warmer and colder months.